nasifimtiazohi/TrelloTaskTrackerBot/Instructions for Acceptance Test.md

 To check USECASE 1, the TAs can set up different cards with different due time and difficulty labels.
 If the bot sends mail for a card which follows the criteria, the usecase works.
 Then if the user has taken proper action, the bot will stop sending mails.
 Otherwise new mails will come at every interval period.

+## Instruction for Usecase 3
+### Implementation Details
+This usecase get all the cards about to due and ask for input of user and respond to user input accordingly.
+* If user complete the task, we will do the following things
+     1. We will update his progress (="completed") in database and also update the points to his total points (reward)
+     2. We will update trello, mark the card as DONE automatically
+     3. we will send congraculation message in public channel, so user's teammate can find their motivation of working harder
+* If user ignore our reminder, or he provide an negative reponse, we will do the following things:
+     1. We will update his progress (="pending")in database and also update the points to his total points (penality)
+     2. Keep sending the reminder
+### Step to step instructions
+1. Open the following website: https://510taskmanagerbot.slack.com
+2. Login as CSC510_TA account
+3. Go to Apps-> taskbot, if you receive message from taskbot
+4. Respond negatively, In input box, input "@taskbot > not yet": you will receive a message as reminder in "general" channel
+4. Respond postively,